I-4-1-14.Obtaining Transcriptions of Hearing Recordings

 B. Determining Transcription Priority

-The CCPRB staff requests hearing transcripts with the following priority:
+CCPRB staff requests hearing transcripts with the following priority:

 If a case is due in court in 14 days or less, the delivery schedule is 1 workday.
 If the transcript is not received within 2 workdays, CCPRB staff will follow up with the contracts staff.

-If a case is due in court in 15-30 days, the delivery schedule is 5 workdays.
+For cases due in court in 15-30 days, the delivery schedule is 5 workdays.
 If the transcript is not received within 6 workdays, CCPRB staff will follow up with the contracts staff.

-If a case is not due in court for more than 30 days, the delivery schedule is 10 workdays.
+When a case is not due in court for more than 30 days, the delivery schedule is 10 workdays.
 If the transcript is not received within 15 calendar days, CCPRB staff will follow up with the contracts staff.

 All court remand cases are assigned a 10 workday delivery schedule unless the Commissioner must meet a court-imposed time limit.

-If the recording is inaudible, contracts staff will prepare a memorandum explaining the recording is inaudible and return any materials to the CCPRB.
 On receipt, CCPRB staff will verify the hearing recording is inaudible.
 The case will be assigned to an analyst for further action, as explained in HALLEX I-4-1-25.